hundredyearfarms/Hundred-Year-Farms/README.md

 - Erosion Control: Trees in rows reduce wind speeds and slow drainage during extreme weather.
 - More Biodiversity: Reduces pest and fire risk while making the property more interesting to visit.
-- Diversification: Greenhouses and high-value trees provide income independent of field crops and distribute work over the year.
+- Diversification: Greenhouses and high-value trees, but less field crop, helps distribute work over the year.

-Agroforestry is a well-established practice that we will be adapting, with the help of various experts, to our sites.
-Implementation will be gradual and is likely to require decades to complete or it may be inter-generational.
-While our proposed agroforestry is not unique, where we will be doing some original work is in our approach to supplying greenhouse utilities from the agro-forestry waste biomass.
-Those utility services are what could allow the farms to become carbon negative and have reduced operating costs.
+Agroforestry is a well-established practice that we will gradually transition to, over the next few decades, with the help of experts.
+While agroforestry is not new, where we will be doing some original work is in our approach to supplying greenhouse utilities from the agro-forestry waste biomass.
+Those utility services are what could allow the farms to some day become carbon negative and have reduced operating costs as expanded upon below.

 **Carbon-negative integrated greenhouse**